ccdc-opensource/on-site-webcsd/docs/user-access-control.md

 First, sign in with your local account.

-* Navigate to the My Profile area
+* Navigate to the My Profile area.

-* Select External Logins
+* Select External Logins.

 * Select the configured SSO provider (Microsoft, Google, etc.) to link your local account.
 You’ll be redirected to the provider’s page for sign in and authorisation.